monkbai/DNN-decompiler/README.md

 ## Data

-We provide all dataset used in our paper.
+Our dataset is available at [https://doi.org/10.5281/zenodo.7219867](https://doi.org/10.5281/zenodo.7219867).

+We also provided all datasets via Dropbox for better download speed.

  - Docker Image for Artifact Evaluation: https://www.dropbox.com/s/o43uoxrxisozdq5/BTD-artifact.tar?dl=0